lnguyenh/spotify-sonos-bot-skill/README.md

 * "Sonos volume up/down"

 ## Credits
-The very nice project https://github.com/jishi/node-sonos-http-api/
+The very nice project https://github.com/jishi/node-sonos-http-api/ on which this skill is based on.

 ## Category